Dre Campbell Farm

 This DIY method can also help control sawflies.

-If the vacuum has strong enough suction and you’re quick enough, you might be able to catch the adults before they fly off too.
+If the vacuum has strong enough suction and you’re quick enough, you can also catch the adults before they fly off.

-Use a vacuum to suck up the larvae, eggs, and any adult you see.
+Use a vacuum to suck up the larvae, eggs, and any adults you see.
 Next, dispose of the critters in soapy water right away.

 10. Attract Predators

-Sawflies have lots of natural predators.
-Research will show which species are native to your area and give you tips on how to attract them.
+Sawflies have many natural predators.
+Doing some research will show which species are native to your area and give tips for attracting them.

 Apart from birds, natural enemies of sawflies include lizards, parasitic wasps, and frogs.
 Ladybugs also eat sawfly larvae.